MODULE 2: TOXICOLOGY 1 COMMENCES

 Carcinogenicity |

-Repeated Dose Toxicity (Oral, Dermal) |
+Repeated Dose Toxicity (Oral, Dermal) | Data Use and Interpretation |

-Acute Toxicity (Dermal, Inhalation) | Toxicity for Reproduction | Uncertainty Factors | Repeated Dose Toxicity (Inhalation) | Developing Assessment Strategies |
+Repeated Dose Toxicity (Inhalation) | Assessment Strategies |

-ADME | Test Methods, Endpoint NOAEL |
+Test Methods, Endpoint NOAEL |

-Relevance of Toxicogical Endpoints | Endpoint NOAEC | Data Sources |
+Uncertainty Factors | Endpoint NOAEC | Data Sources |

 LECTURER | LECTURER | LECTURER | LECTURER | LECTURER |